reganmarie/DealerVision/README.md

 ![ProjectBetaDiagram](https://images.pexels.com/photos/15862616/pexels-photo-15862616.png)

 Service Value Objects
-    -Imported the VIN from the Automobile model in the Inventory microservice -The poller also imported the href of the instance of the automobile object it was creating or updating
+    -Imported the VIN from the Automobile model in the Inventory microservice to associate a service appointment with a vehicle that was sold from the dealership so the conceierge can give the owner VIP treatment.
+    -The poller also imported the href of the instance of the automobile object it was creating or updating so specific automobiles could be identified accurately across the microservices.

 Sales Value Objects:
-    -Imported the VIN from the Automobile model in the Inventory microservice -The poller also imported the href of the instance of the automobile object it was creating or updating
+    -Imported the VIN from the Automobile model in the Inventory microservice so a sales record could be created once a vehicle from the dealership was sold.
+    -The poller also imported the href of the instance of the automobile object it was creating or updating so specific automobiles could be identified accurately across the microservices.

 <br>